laravel/docs/telescope.md

 <a name="dump-watcher"></a>
 ### Dump Watcher

 The dump watcher records and displays your variable dumps in Telescope.
 When using Laravel, variables may be dumped using the global `dump` function.
-The dump watcher tab must be open in a browser for the dump to be recorded, otherwise the dumps will be ignored by the watcher.
+The dump watcher tab must be open in a browser for the dump to be recorded, otherwise, the dumps will be ignored by the watcher.

 <a name="event-watcher"></a>
 ### Event Watcher